Token Incentives and Market Coordination in Klima 2.0

 This is not a flaw of Web3: it is the feature that makes decentralised systems sustainable, with high-profile and innovative approaches like Ethereum, Olympus, and Aerodrome being stand out examples.

-• The more a user contributes (through liquidity, informed voting, or long-term alignment),
+The more a user contributes (through liquidity, informed voting, or long-term alignment),

-• the more incentives they earn,
+the more protocol-issued incentives they may receive under predefined rules,

 This is designed to create a self-reinforcing loop.